apool-io/apoolminer/README.md

 ### miner info

-The /gpu API will return all computor devices, including cpu.
+The /gpu API will return all devices, including cpu.

 **Path：** /gpu